Observation of Cooper Pairs in a Mesoscopic 2D Fermi Gas: Emergence of Pairing

 The mesoscopic Fermi gas in a 2D harmonic oscillator is closely related to superconducting grains, quantum dots and systems from nuclear and atomic physics \cite{Bohr_1975,Alhassid_2000,Delft_2001,Launey_2017}.
-There are many interesting questions that arise in these mesoscopic systems of strongly interacting particles.
-Due to the well defined particle number and discrete spectrum, mean-field approaches generally break down and descriptions in terms of local quantities, like the conductance, become impossible.
+When the coherence length approaches the system size, quantum confinement effects become important and lead to a discrete single particle spectrum.
+As soon as the level spacing becomes of the order of the many-body gap $\Delta$ superfluity breaks down and the system remains in the normal phase, even at zero temperature \cite{Delft_2001}.
+Due to the small and fixed particle number and discrete spectrum, mean-field approaches generally break down and descriptions in terms of local quantities, like the conductance, become impossible.
 Instead the sample has to be treated as a whole.
-For our Fermi gas, particles of opposite spin may gain some interaction energy by increasing their wavefunction overlap and forming pairs.
-However, in a closed-shell configuration all the levels up to the Fermi energy $E_\text{F}$ are already occupied and there is a gap of $1\,\hbar\omega_\text{r}$ to the next unoccupied levels.
-The competition between these two energy scales leads to the observed non-trivial interaction dependence of the ground state shown in Fig. \ref{fig:mainPairs}.
-It can be linked to a phase transition from a normal state to a superfluid of Cooper pairs in the thermodynamic limit when the attraction strength is increased above a critical value \cite{Bjerlin_2016}.
-In a previous work we have observed the few body precursor of the Higgs mode associated to this phase transition by performing modulation spectroscopy on the system and a careful comparison to theoretical predictions \cite{Bayha_2020}.
-Here, our method allows us to observe the transition of the ground state directly.
-We find that for small particle numbers the precursor of the phase transition is very smooth compared to much sharper increase of the paired fraction that is expected in the thermodynamic limit.
+In the closed-shell configurations we study in our experiment, all the levels up to the Fermi energy $E_\text{F}$ are already occupied and there is a gap of $1\,\hbar\omega_\text{r}$ to the next unoccupied levels.
+In the thermodynamic limit, when $N\rightarrow\infty$, this leads to a phase transition from a normal to a superfluid phase at some critical value for the binding energy $E_\text{B}^\text{C}$ \cite{Bruun_2014}.
+A precursor of this phase transition can be observed already at the mesoscopic scale \cite{Bjerlin_2016,Bayha_2020}.
+The critical value for N=6+6 particles is predicted as $E_\text{B}^\text{C}=0.78\hbar\omega_\text{r}$ from an exact diagonalization of the Hamiltonian \cite{Bjerlin_2016}.

+In Fig.\,3 we plot BCS theory shifted by the critical binding energy $E_\text{B}^{C}$ as a first order approximation of the finite size effects (dotted line).
+In the weakly paired regime this explains the increase of the pair number of the closed-shell ground state as a function of the binding energy $E_\text{B}$ (inset).
+Due to the small particle number the transition is much smoother than the sharp increase at $E_\text{B}^{C}$ that is expected for larger systems.
+The large single particle gap allows us to study the weakly paired regime at much larger absolute binding energies $E_\text{B}\sim \hbar\omega_\text{r}$ and temperatures than what would be required for macroscopic samples.
+When the attraction strength is increased further we enter the strongly correlated regime and the measured number of pairs increases above the mean-field prediction (see Fig.\,3).
+Here, fluctuations of the many-body gap beyond the mean-field value $\Delta$ have to be considered for a more accurate quantitative prediction \cite{Randeria_1989}